-The team behind South Park set aside the 2D escapades of Cartman and co. for a chance to make marionettes pull even more juvenile crap.
+The movie: The team behind South Park set aside the 2D escapades of Cartman and co. for a chance to make marionettes pull even more juvenile crap.
 Team America is a farcical piece of faux-propaganda, a mockery of the left and the right.
 Feel sensitive about the political climate?
 Might be best give this one a miss.
 The only way to go into this cavalcade of silliness is to be prepared to laugh your balls off at every minority.
 No-one is left out.

 The 'plot' which is, let's face it, an opportunity to rip the piss out of A-list celebrities, follows a special ops group sent overseas.
 If it weren't for Team America, we'd never have classic tunes like "Freedom Isn't Free" and "America, Fuck Yeah!" or had a puppet sex scene to rival the equally-repugnant one in Bride of Chucky.
 Forget niceties or even common sense with this one.

 Funniest moment: When Gary barfs.. for about a full minute.